 So by existential closedness $M \models \theta_{n+1}(a_1, \ldots, a_{n+1})$. \end{proof} We can now give a full characterisation of the e.c.\ models of $T_K^*$, which will use the following definition (borrowing some category-theoretic terminology). \begin{definition} \thlabel{def:finitely-injective} We call a $K$-bilinear space $V$ \emph{finitely injective} if for any finite dimensional $K$-bilinear spaces $A \subseteq B$ and any bilinear monomorphism $f: A \to V$ we can find a bilinear monomorphism $g: B \to V$ such that $g$ extends $f$.
-In the symmetric/alternating case we require all the spaces involved to be symmetric/alternating. \end{definition} \begin{repeated-theorem}[\thref{thm:ec-models}] The following are equivalent for an $\L_K$-structure $V$: \begin{enumerate}[label=(\roman*)] \item $V$ is an e.c.\ model of $T_K^*$, \item $V$ is a finitely injective $K$-bilinear space, \item $V$ is an infinite dimensional non-degenerate finitely injective $K$-bilinear space. \end{enumerate} In (ii) and (iii) we restrict to symmetric/alternating $K$-bilinear spaces for $T_K^s$ and $T_K^a$ respectively. \end{repeated-theorem} \begin{proof} \underline{(ii) $\Leftrightarrow$ (iii).} Let $V$ be a finitely injective $K$-bilinear space.
+In the symmetric/alternating case we require all the spaces involved to be symmetric/alternating. \end{definition} \begin{repeated-theorem}[\thref{thm:ec-models}] The following are equivalent for an $\L_K$-structure $V$: \begin{enumerate}[label=(\roman*)] \item $V$ is an e.c.\ model of $T_K^*$, \item $V$ is a finitely injective $K$-bilinear space, \item $V$ is an infinite dimensional non-degenerate finitely injective $K$-bilinear space. \end{enumerate} If the theory $T_K^*$ in (i) is $T_K^s$ or $T_K^a$ then the conditions in (ii) and (iii) should be further restricted to symmetric or alternating $K$-bilinear spaces respectively. \end{repeated-theorem} \begin{proof} \underline{(ii) $\Leftrightarrow$ (iii).} The direction (iii) $\Rightarrow$ (ii) is trivial, so we prove the other direction.
+Let $V$ be a finitely injective $K$-bilinear space.
 Then $V$ is infinite dimensional, as we can embed spaces of arbitrarily large (finite) dimension in it.
 For any $a \in V$ let $A = \linspan{a}$ and define $B = \linspan{ab}$ where $b$ is some new vector linearly independent from $a$.
 Make $B$ into a $K$-bilinear space by setting $[a, b] = 1$ and also $[b, a] = \pm 1$ (the exact value depends on whether we are in the symmetric or alternating case).
 We can then extend the embedding $A \subseteq V$ to some bilinear monomorphism $g: B \to V$, and so we have $[a, g(b)] \neq 0$ and $[g(b), a] \neq 0$.
 Since $a$ was arbitrary we conclude that $V$ is non-degenerate.